-Pick up any book about Scrum or Agile software development, read a blog about it or talk to someone about it, and you’ll likely be overwhelmed by an avalanche of vague, abstract concepts like “technical debt”, “Agile”, “commitment”, “Done” and “shippable increment”.
+You can pick up any book about Scrum or Agile, read a blog about it or talk to someone about it, and you’ll be overwhelmed by abstract terms like “technical debt”, “Agile”, “commitment”, “Done” and “shippable increment”.

 Now, this is a systemic problem with management theories.
 They are often populated with terms that seem profound on the surface, but are hard to translate into actual behavior and decisions in the real world.
 Take terms such as “waste”, “flow”, “empiricism”, “quality”, “leadership”.
-Without further operationalization, they probably mean different things to different people.
+Without further definition, they probably mean different things to different people.
 When we use container words like this, and don’t investigate what they mean to us, we can easily end up playing “language games” where we only talk the talk, but don’t walk the walk.

 In this post I explain why this is tricky.
 I will also attempt to operationalize value into more meaningful categories and provide a cheatsheet for use when preparing your Product Backlog (see below).

 Maximizing Value in Scrum

 In the Scrum Framework, it is important for Scrum Teams to deliver a valuable Increment as frequently as they can — at least once per Sprint.
 Without this, it is difficult to learn about what else is needed and to reduce the risk of complex work.
 The Product Owner is responsible for maximizing the value of the work done by the Development Team.
-You’ll probably nod in agreement here.
-But what does it mean in the real world?
+While that sounds very true on the surface, what does that mean in the real world?
 What does it mean in your own work environment?
-Your company or organization?
-Can you answer these questions:
+Can you answer these questions?